-Another noticeable high velocity anomaly in the 10 s map corresponds in location and strike (SE-NW) with the Iberian Chain (or Iberian Ranges).
+[16] Another noticeable high velocity anomaly in the 10 s map corresponds in location and strike (SE-NW) with the Iberian Chain (or Iberian Ranges).
 The Iberian Chain is an intraplate fold belt formed by the inversion of a Mesozoic basin.
 The high velocities are associated with the central part of the range, where the Paleozoic basement is exposed at the surface, while Mesozoic sediments have lower velocities.
 The size and amplitude of the high velocity anomaly decreases noticeably in the 20 s map.
-This behavior is common to other mountain ranges with igneous and/or metamorphic internal zones that at short periods (shallow depths) are characterized by high velocities, while at longer periods exhibit average or low velocities (in presence of deep crustal roots).
-The Pyrenees also seem to be characterized by high velocities in the 10 s map, but the extent and shape of the anomalies are not well constrained because of the lack of crossing rays, being outside of the well-resolved part of the model.
-On the other hand, the Betic Cordillera, the other major Alpine chain in the region, is characterized by low velocities at all analyzed periods (see for example path ESPR-CART in Figure 3).
-We believe that the lack of high group velocities at short periods in the Betics is caused by the presence of widespread intramontane Neogene-Quaternary basins.
-These basins were formed by the extensional collapse of the orogen, simultaneous with convergence between Africa and Iberia.
-The mechanism of this collapse is still poorly understood.
+This behavior is common to other mountain ranges with significant igneous and/or metamorphic cores (e.g., as the Sierra Nevada and Peninsular Ranges in Southern California [Shapiro et al., 2005]), that at short periods (shallow depths) are characterized by high velocities, while at longer periods exhibit average or low velocities (in presence of deep crustal roots).
+The Pyrenees also seem to be characterized by high velocities in the 10 s map, but the extent and shape of the anomalies are not well constrained because of the lack of crossing rays.
+On the other hand, the Betic Cordillera is characterized by low velocities at all analyzed periods (see for example path ESPR-CART in Figure 3).
+We believe that the lack of high group velocities at short periods in the Betics is caused by the presence of widespread intramontane

+Neogene-Quaternary basins, that were formed by the extensional collapse of the orogen.

-The most evident low velocity anomalies in the 10 s map coincide with the major Cenozoic sedimentary basins in and around the IP.
-The marine Alboran Basin, between southern Spain and northern Africa, is poorly imaged in this study because of the small number of available broadband stations in northern Africa, although in the 10 s map (Figure 4b) the eastern part of the basin is characterized by low velocities, while the western part is mostly unsampled.
-The other major marine basin inside the region of this study is the Valencia Trough.
-This basin is better imaged due to the presence of stations in the Balearic Islands (Figure 1), although the ray path crossing is not optimal.
-Very low group velocities are obtained for the Valencia Trough, in agreement with the sediment thickness distribution, which reaches 2 to 4 km in the western part of the basin, closest to the Iberian coast [Watts and Torné, 1992].
+[17] The most evident low velocity anomalies in the 10 s map coincide with the major Cenozoic sedimentary basins in and around the IP.
+The marine Alboran Basin, between southern Spain and northern Africa, is poorly imaged in this study because of the small number of available broadband stations in northern Africa.
+The other major marine basin inside the region of this study, the Valencia Trough, is better imaged due to the presence of stations in the Balearic Islands (Figure 1).
+Very low group velocities are obtained in the 10 s for the Valencia Trough, in agreement with the sediment thickness distribution, which reaches 2 to 4 km in the western part of the basin, closest to the Iberian coast [Watts and Torné, 1992].
+However, in the 20 s map, the Valencia Trough is characterized by high relative velocities, which indicates that waves at this period are sampling the extended lower crust or uppermost mantle.

-The four major river basins in the Iberian Peninsula (Ebro, Duero, Tagus, and Guadalquivir) are also imaged as low velocity anomalies.
+[18] The four major river basins in the Iberian Peninsula (Ebro, Duero, Tagus, and Guadalquivir) are all imaged as low velocity anomalies.
 The Ebro and Duero basins are imaged as a single, east-west trending anomaly.
 Sediment thickness in the Ebro basin is greater in its northern part, close to the Pyrenees foreland, reaching 2 to 4 km depth to the north of the current position of the Ebro river.
 This asymmetric character is also reproduced in the 10 s group velocity map, with the center of the low-velocity anomaly located in the northern part of the basin.

-The eastern part of the Ebro Basin is not well resolved due to the lack of crossing paths in northeastern Spain (Figure 4a).
-However, the most pronounced low velocity anomaly is located in southernmost Spain.
+[19] However, the most pronounced low velocity anomaly is located in southernmost Spain.
 The anomaly encompasses different units: the Guadalquivir foreland basin, the western termination of the external zones of the Betic Cordillera, and the flysch units of the Campo de Gibraltar.
 These flysch units consist mostly of unmetamorphosed deep-water turbidite deposits from Early Cretaceous to Early Miocene that were thrust over the western Betics.
 The predominance of sediments of marine origin in this region causes very low velocities on average, and the appearance of a single basin in spite of being formed of different units.
-The very low velocity anomalies associated with these units of imbricate thrust belts (the Betics external zones and the Campo de Gibraltar flyschs) most likely continue to the west into the complex and thick sedimentary sequences of the Gulf of Cadiz [Maldonado et al., 1999].